 Just change your laundry products to decrease your toxic body burden by putting fewer chemicals in your body AND GROUNDWATER.. and you don’t spend more either.

-Healthy Alternative To Fabric Sheets Or Dryer Sheets
+Healthy Alternatives To Fabric & Dryer Sheets

 These account for a huge amount of indoor pollution – toxic air with toxic phthalates – what makes fragrance stick.

 These are toxic and get spewed up into the air.
 Sometimes that smell sticks to people and makes it long lasting.
 That’s phthalates.
-When you smell second hand clothes and it still smells like their fabric softener 0 … this is bad.

 - Essential oil like peppermint – put it on a tea towel.
 Lemon is good.
 Germ or mold issues?
 Eucalyptus is an anti viral.
-Hal fcup of the bulk vinegar – 1/3 cup makes clothes soft.
+Half cup of the bulk vinegar – 1/3 cup makes clothes soft.
 Baking soda or Vinegar.
-Dryer balls (wool balls) are a great way to do it – just put the wool balls and essential oil ….
+Dryer balls (wool balls) are a great way to do it – just put the wool balls and essential oil.
 For the smell.

 - Do not buy synthetic based fabrics like fleece, polyester, or bamboo linens.